ProdWork/prodwork.github.io/README.md

 # Puneet Singh Portfolio

-A modern, responsive portfolio website built with React, TailwindCSS, and Express.
+A modern, responsive portfolio website built with React and TailwindCSS.

 ## 🚀 Features